 The production of a second movie Sunday by Jimmy McGovern over-crowded the field and Ronan and I dropped the project.

-Yet a third successful movie Veronica Guerin (2003), was also produced starring Cate Blanchett.
+A second successful movie Veronica Guerin (2003), was also produced starring Cate Blanchett.

 - The International Press Institute named Veronica a World Press Freedom Hero of the past 50 years.